Unreal Engine 5: Using the Engine

 In this case, the Engine will continue to be managed by the Epic Games Launcher tools.

-Thus the command is simpler, you only need to tell it the name of your $UProjectFile
+This command is simple, you only need to tell it the name of your $UProjectFile

 .